tessel/t2-firmware/README.md

 ## Bridge

-The SPI bridge between the MT7620n ("SoC") and SAMD21 ("MCU") is modelled loosely on USB, and provides three bidirectional channels between Unix domain sockets on the Linux environemnt of the SoC and various functions in the MCU firmware.
+The SPI bridge between the MT7620n ("SoC") and SAMD21 ("MCU") is modeled loosely on USB, and provides three bidirectional channels between Unix domain sockets on the Linux environment of the SoC and various functions in the MCU firmware.
 Pipe 0 is connected to a pair of USB endpoints and used for Tessel CLI communication with the Linux system.
 Pipes 1 and 2 are used for control of the two Tessel module ports.